fx89/acct/docs/catalog-requirements.md

 <br /><br />
 #### `CAT-00005` Create icon
-Creates an icon in the category with the given `categoryName` with the given data.
+Creates an icon in the category with the given `iconCategoryName` with the given data.
+If there is no category with the given name then one is created.

 Example request URL:
 - `POST http://acct.desolatetimelines.com/service/catalog/v1/icons`